Content marketing attracts new readers and book buyers.

 Selling ebooks starts with thinking about digital or content marketing.

-In simple terms, you can attract a lot of people (traffic) to well written and informative posts by having your content indexed by Search Engines.
+In simple terms, you can attract a lot of people (organic traffic) to well written and informative posts by having your content indexed by Search Engines.
 This is almost always in the form of articles posted on a self-hosted blog.
+Organic traffic potential is almost unlimited and this is why content marketing is so powerful.

-Search Engine indexing of free blogs such as Blogger, WordPress (Free) and Tumblr is not as effective, so they are not the best means of attracting search traffic.
+Search Engine indexing of free blogs such as Blogger, WordPress (Free) and Tumblr is not as effective, so they are not the best means of attracting search traffic and increasing brand awareness of your books.

 Therefore, most bloggers who are serious about content marketing use a self-hosted WordPress site.